ahmad-ishanzai/ahmad-ishanzai.github.io/README.md

 * Python for Data Science | IBM | Jan 2021
 * Introduction to IoT | Cisco | Jan 2021

+# List of Programming Languages & Code that Project: CherryScript Programming Language is designed to be built off of:

 ```markdown
 Syntax highlighted code block